alexis1934/final-project/README.md

-# final-project
-Formula 1 2025 Race Results
+# Formula 1 2025 Race Results
 The dataset I will be using is a Formula 1 2025 race results.
 I’m using this dataset to see each drivers race result from each place they raced at.
 There also a lot of other variables that can also aAect a drivers race result like weather, mechanical issues and the track they